-Becoming SOC 2 compliant isn’t an overnight process, and that’s a good thing because SOC 2 involves making detailed, lasting enhancements to your security processes, which ultimately leads to a better InfoSec program and more reliable systems.
+Becoming SOC 2 compliant isn’t an overnight process, and that’s a good thing because SOC 2 compliance involves making detailed, lasting enhancements to your security processes, which ultimately leads to a better InfoSec program and more reliable security systems.

 For startups, assessing the whole process can be especially valuable.
 Firstly, because it helps you plan more effectively and understand how SOC 2 workflows work going forward.
 But also, more importantly, because carefully laying out your SOC 2 roadmap will help you to develop systems and processes that ultimately meet your business goals.